 Where: 1007 Bardstown Road, Highlands, Louisville (see it on Google)

 Mayan Cafe serves excellent Central American food.
 The chef, Bruce Ucán, grew up on the Yucatan Peninsula.
-One of the restaurant’s most popular dishes are the lima beans.
-Yes, you heard me right.
-I am not a fan of lima beans, but these were soooo good.
-Our favorite dish were the Yucatec Salbutes, two corn tortillas topped with the daily special.
+The lima beans get rave reviews but we are big fans of the black bean dip.
+Our favorite dish is the Yucatec Salbutes, two corn tortillas topped with the daily special.
 This is another one of our favorite restaurants in the city, and we have been here on each of our visits to Louisville.

 Where: 813 E Market Street, downtown Louisville (see it on Google)